whu-maple/tbhcnn/README.md

 # tbhcnn
 Prototype code of the tight-binding hamiltonian construction neural network model.
-Note that it is not necessarily high-performance and well-optimized since it is a prototype code, however, there will be continuous updates later to add more examples and optimize the code.
+Note that it is not necessarily high-performance and well-optimized since it is a prototype code for research work, however, there will be continuous updates later to add more examples and optimize the code.

 # requirements
 tensorflow1.x （1.15）